 Males indicated a higher preference for the Net Promoter Score and a higher preference for the Happy/Sad (i.e. binary) rating system than Females.
 Meanwhile, females indicated a higher preference for the Five-Star and the Tertiary rating system of Happy/OK/Sad.

 When examining preferences by age group, the results were also insightful.
-The 18 to 24 year old demographic showed a lower preference to the Five Star system than any other age group.
+The 18 to 24 year old demographic showed a lower preference for the Five Star system than any other age group.
 At the same time, they showed the greatest preference for the Net Promoter Score.
-The 65+ age group showed the greatest preference for the Five-Star rating system, and least for the Emoji-based rating systems.
+The 65+ age group showed the greatest preference for the Five-Star rating system and least for the Emoji-based rating systems.

-ReviewInc offers the option of use any of these rating systems and even allows you to customize colors, shapes and images.
-To learn more about the customizations or the response rates, contact one our online reputation management experts.
+ReviewInc offers the option of using any of these rating systems and even allows you to customize colors, shapes, and images.
+To learn more about the customizations or the response rates, contact one of our online reputation management experts.